How to build a natural pool

 - free shipping (in major European countries, or discounted in other countries);

 - assistance services for 12 months;

-- 100% rooting guarantee (on water lilies, lotus flowers and marsh plants, recommended by us through the Easy Pond Kits or Pond Consultation, or chosen by carefully reading the plant data sheets on the website and planted according to the printed manuals included in the shipment);
+- 100% Growth Guarantee (on water lilies, lotus flowers and marsh plants, recommended by us through the Easy Pond Kits or Pond Consultation, or chosen by carefully reading the plant data sheets on the website and planted according to the printed manuals included in the shipment);

 - detailed videos on how to grow aquatic plants;

 - practical printed manuals on how to plant aquatic plants correctly in order to sort all your doubts out.

-Do you want to be sure to place the most suitable plants for your pond and with a rooting guarantee?
+Do you want to be sure to place the most suitable plants for your pond and with the growth guarantee?